zond/android-diplicity/README.md

 ## Install

-Go to the [release page](https://github.com/zond/android-diplicity/releases) to download the release you want.
+Go to the [Play Store](https://play.google.com/store/apps/details?id=se.oort.diplicity) or to the [release page](https://github.com/zond/android-diplicity/releases) to download the release you want.

 ### Automatic builds